tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 However, the current implementation of the :func:`is_description_line` function is a little bit verbose.
 Do we really need the ``else`` conditional?
-What would happen if it was not there and the line started with a ">"?
-The program would enter the ``if`` conditional statement and return ``True``.
-When a function returns a value the program exits the function.
-The subsequent ``return`` statement would therefore never be reached.
+What would happen if it was not there?

 The beauty of tests now become more apparent.
 We can start experimenting with the implementation of a function and feel confident that we are not breaking